hive-engine/nitrous/src/app/help/en/welcome.md

 - [Lotus for Scientists](https://steemit.com/naturalmedicine/@alchemage/lotus-token-for-scientists-a-call-for-more-science-in-the-natural-medicine-community) by @alchemage
 - [Lotus For Yogis](https://www.naturalmedicine.io/yoga/@naturalmedicine/get-paid-instantly-for-writing-about-yoga) by @riverflows

 Our platform enables users to reward and earn LOTUS by publishing or interacting with others on the platform.
-This token or coin can be exchanged for STEEM, the token for the STEEM blockchain, and into mainstream currencies such as USD.
-You can read more about how to do that [here](). **Whilst rewards are a bonus, many of our users appreciate the interaction they have with others who share similiar interests.**
+This token or coin can be exchanged for STEEM (the token for the STEEM blockchain)and into mainstream currencies such as USD. **Whilst rewards are a bonus, many of our users appreciate the interaction they have with others who share similiar interests.**
 <div style="text-align: center;">

 ![](https://i.imgur.com/idnZZvl.png)

 </div>

 Natural Medicine offers free accounts with [delegated LOTUS](https://www.naturalmedicine.io/hive-120078/@naturalmedicine/delegations-enabled-for-natural-medicine-tribe) to new users.
 Simply email us at at welcome@naturalmedicine.io with a short explanation of why you'd like to join our platform, and a potential username or two.
-Please allow 24 hours for account processing - we're very much human!
-You will then recieve a PDF with your passkeys, which you ***must keep secure as they allow you to access any earned funds, post and perform any other interactions on the blockchain.***
+Please allow 24 hours for account processing - we are very much human!
+You will then recieve a PDF with your passkeys, which you ***must keep secure as they allow you to access any earned funds, post and perform any other transactions on the blockchain.***

 Once you have signed in, you will then be able to use the same keys to sign in to any of the Steem front ends, such as [Steempeak](), which we recommend for non natural medicine related content, saving drafts and more.
 We call these various ways to interact with the Steem blockchain 'front ends' and 'dapps' or decentralised apps.
 There's something on the Steem blockchain for everyone!

-**Below you'll find some more information about the various intricacies of Natural Medicine, it's reward system, and the it's link to the STEEM platform.
+**Below you'll find some more information about the various intricacies of Natural Medicine, it's reward system, and its link to the STEEM platform.
 For more information, please feel free to join our Discord by clicking [here](https://discord.gg/2pwc5Gf).
 There is always a friendly person to help you out!**

 *Let's start by sharing some posts which provide answers to common questions.*